textpattern/textpattern.github.io/setup/installing-the-software.md

 ### Select language

 You will see the default installation screen, with the Textpattern logo, a language selection menu, and a **Submit** button.
 If you don't see this screen, check your URL path.
-Should it be 'https’ or 'www.’?
+Should it be 'https' or 'www.'?
 Did you install in a subdirectory?
 Is there a typo?

 The language you select will be used for the remainder of the setup process, and become the default in the interface of the administration side.
 You may change the interface language any time after setup in the Languages panel.